mxstack/mxdev/EXTENDING.md

 can never accidentally claim a package section whose name merely starts with the same letters (e.g. a `uv` hook must not swallow a package named `uvst.addon`).

+The historical `[namespace-subsection]` form is still accepted for backward compatibility but logs a deprecation warning and should be migrated to `[namespace:subsection]`.
+Hooks that declared their namespace with a trailing delimiter (e.g. `namespace = "mxmake-"`) keep working — the trailing `-` is stripped — and the hook author is warned to drop it.

 This looks like so:

 ```INI